GenURL: A General Framework for Unsupervised Representation Learning

 \subsection{Analysis and Discussion}

-We provide an extensive experimental analysis of the hyper-parameters and loss functions in GenURL across different tasks to reflect the characteristics of various tasks.
-Basically, We compare the results using different batch size, $\nu_{Z}$, $\sigma$, and loss functions used in GenURL to demonstrate the relationship of SSL, KD, and DR tasks.
+We provide an empirical analysis of the hyper-parameters and loss functions in GenURL on different URL tasks to demonstrate the characteristics of various tasks.
+We compare the results using different batch sizes, $\nu_{Z}$, $\sigma$, and loss functions used in GenURL to demonstrate the relationship of SSL, KD, and DR tasks.

 \paragraph{Relationship between DR and GE} As shown in Figure~\ref{fig:ge_ablation} and Figure~\ref{fig:dr_ablation}, GenURL prefers smaller $\nu_{Z}$ for both the GE and DR tasks because the large $\nu_{Z}$ yields crowd embedding while the small $\nu_{Z}$ conducts separable results.
 Therefore, we consider DR as a special type of GE task.
 The main difference between DR and GE tasks is GE takes both the node and edge features into consideration.

-\paragraph{Relation between SSL and KD.} We study the relation between SSL and KD tasks to show that the proposed GenURL and loss functions can deal with the negative samples efficiently.
-We first study the hyper-parameters to show the influence of choosing different $\nu_{Z}$ and $\sigma$.
-We follow the experiment settings in Sec.~\ref{ch5.1:ssl} and Sec.~\ref{ch5.2:KD}, we compare the ablation results of SSL and KD on STL-10, as shown in Figure~\ref{fig:ablation_SSL_KD_DR}.
-We find that GenURL prefers the similar $\nu_{Z}$ and $\sigma$ for both tasks which indicates using $\nu_{Z}=100$ and $\sigma=1$, i.e. the standard Gaussian kernel, is suitable for $L_2$-normalized cosine distance.
-As for SSL tasks, most existing contrastive learning methods require a large batch size to keep enough contrastive examples~\cite{2020simclr,nips2020byol}.
-We notice that GenURL prefers small batch sizes like $256$, but suffers performance drops when the batch size increases) while prefers larger batch sizes for the KD task.
-It might be because GenURL takes more negative pairs into account.
-At the early training stage of the SSL task, the pair-wise distance of negative samples in SSL tasks are unreliable and can be regarded as dark knowledge in the KD task~\cite{nips2014kd, iclr2021seed}.
-The gradient from negative pairs might overwhelm that from positive samples; while in the KD task, negative samples are well-defined by the teacher model.
-Then we evaluate the loss functions discussed in Sec.~\ref{subsec:loss} to verify our assumptions.
-Table~\ref{tab:ssl_loss_ablation} shows the linear evaluation results of using MSE, BCE and GKL loss with different $p_{X}$ in SSL tasks, and Table~\ref{tab:kd_loss_ablation} shows the results of using MSE, BCE and GKL loss in KD tasks.
-We find that using the \textit{dynamic} version and the GKL loss in SSL tasks yield the best performance while using the large batch size, and the BCE loss in KD tasks performs better.
+\paragraph{Relationship between SSL and KD} Then, we compare how GenURL deals with the negative samples in SSL and KD tasks.
+In Figure~\ref{fig:kd_ablation}, we find that GenURL prefers the similar $\nu_{Z}$ and $\sigma$ for both SSL and KD tasks, which indicates using $\nu_{Z}=100$ and $\sigma=1$ (the standard Gaussian kernel) is suitable for $L_2$-normalized cosine distance.
+Notice that GenURL prefers small batch sizes like $256$ for the SSL task (suffering performance drops when the batch size increases) while prefers larger batch sizes for the KD task.
+It might be because pair-wise similarities of negative samples in SSL tasks are unreliable and can be regarded as dark knowledge in the KD task~\cite{nips2014kd, iclr2021seed}.
+The gradient from negative pairs might overwhelm positive samples at the early training stage of the SSL task, while negative samples are well-defined by the teacher model in the KD task.
+Meanwhile, Table~\ref{tab:kd_loss_ablation} shows that using the \textit{dynamic} version and the GKL loss in SSL tasks yield the best performance while using the large batch size, and the BCE loss in KD tasks performs better.
 Therefore, We conclude that the GKL with the \textit{dynamic} structural modeling can alleviate the harmful effects of unreliable metric spaces of SSL tasks.